Mystique (character): Breakdown

 This leads to Raven again going mad.
 She reforms the Brotherhood of Evil Mutants for another assassination attempt on Senator Kelly, and kidnaps Moira MacTaggert and impersonates her to access her research on the Legacy Virus.
-Mystique uses samples of the Legacy Virus to create a biological weapon that would infect humans and not mutants, and develops a cure for the Legacy Virus.
+Mystique uses samples of the Legacy Virus to create a cure as well as biological weapon that would infect humans and not mutants.

 The assassination attempt on Kelly ends in failure when Pyro betrays his teammates.
 Mystique blows up MacTaggert's research facility, fatally injuring the doctor.
 Mystique then shoots Moira's foster daughter Wolfsbane with a prototype of Forge's neutralizer gun, depowering her.
 The X-Men confront Mystique and she is seriously wounded.
 She tells the X-Men that Destiny had predicted a dark future for mutant-kind, and that the future Destiny foretold kept on unfolding despite all that Mystique had done to prevent it.
 She believes that the only way to save them is to eradicate all humans.

 Mystique is sent to prison, but quickly escapes.
-She allies herself with Martinique Jason in an attempt to wrest control of the X-Corps from its founder, Banshee.
+She allies with Martinique Jason in an attempt to wrest control of the X-Corps from its founder, Banshee.
 Outfitted with a device that gives her the ability to generate an electrical charge, Mystique creates the identity of a supervillain named Surge and joins the X-Corps.
 While Jason mind-controls the other members of the organization, Mystique brings Banshee's organization down and slits his throat, leaving him in critical condition.